Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/job_function_define_call.md

 ## The call of job function

-OneFlow use decorator to translate Python function into OneFlow's job function.
-It is insensitive to user.
+OneFlow use decorator to convert Python function into OneFlow's job function.
+It is transparent to user.

 We can call the job function just like we call a Python function.
 Every time we call the job function, OneFlow will complete the forward propagation, back propagation, parameter updates, and more in framework.